cllebrun/workshop-IBM-Cloud/labs/2.3 Lab Watson - Watson Visual Recognition/README.md

   <img src="./images/test-custom.png"/>

 10. Click the Test tab and drop some pizza images onto the canvas to see how your custom model performs.
-Tip: you'll find a folder named [Lab 2 - Test images](https://github.com/cllebrun/cllebrun.github.io/tree/master/labs/3.3%20Lab%20Watson%20-%20Watson%20Visual%20Recognition/Lab2%20-%20Test%20images) that contains some test images you can use; or find some from your favorite search engine.
+Tip: you'll find a folder named <a href="https://cllebrun.github.io/workshop-IBM-Cloud/labs/2.3%20Lab%20Watson%20-%20Watson%20Visual%20Recognition/Lab2%20-%20Training%20Set/good_pizza_images.zip" download="Lab2_test_images"> Lab 2 - Test Images </a>  that contains some test images you can use; or find some from your favorite search engine.

     <img src="./images/images-test-custom.png"/>